zzonyo/trust-docs-test/source/index.html.md

 There are multiple limitations for this version:

-- The limitation of single connection for **valid** request (including req, sub, unsub, not including ping/pong or other invalid request) is **50 per second**.
+- The limitation of single connection for **valid** request (including req, sub, unsub, excluding ping/pong or other invalid request) is **50 per second**.
 It will return "too many request" when the limit is exceeded.
-- The limitation of single API Key is **10**.
+- A single API Key can establish **10** connections.
 It will return "too many connection" when the limit is exceeded.
-- The limitation of single IP is **100 per second**.
+- The limitation of requests from single IP is **100 per second**.
 It will return "too many request" when the limitation is exceeded.

 ### Authentication